 The Electrical Wiring Certificate program teaches the student the concepts and skills needed to install and repair residential, commercial, and industrial wiring systems.
 Preparation for state and local licenses are achieved through laboratory and classroom studies that focus on the National Electrical Code.

 Courses requiring a grade of "C" or better: ELC

-First Semester (Fall) Credits
+First Credits

 ELC 111 Intro To Electricity 3

 ELC 113 Residential Wiring 4

-Seco nd Sen nester (Spring)
+Second Semester (Spring)

 ELC 115 Industrial Wiring 4

 ELC 118 National Electrical Code 2

-Total Credit Hours Required 13
+Total 13